-We have established a sustainable framework for Case Management Meetings for professional collaboration, practice, and student improvement.
+A sustainable framework for Case Management Meetings for professional collaboration, practice, and student improvement was established throughout the year.
+Staff members engaged in the process and this brought benefits to teaching and learning throughout all classes.

 We have developed a sequence for explicitly teaching reading comprehension strategies in the primary grades.
 The Pedagogical Mentor supports this by modelling best practices in targeted pedagogy in reading comprehension.
+The N.S.W.
+English and Maths Syllabus for years K-2 was successfully implemented and staff members attended Professional Development.

 As part of the Diocesan changes to the academic reporting process, we collaborate with parents and students to develop and monitor student learning goals.
 Students in Years 2-6 are invited to 'Parent-Student-Teacher Conversations About Learning' where students, parents and teachers share their understanding of learning behaviour and academic goals.
 These meetings take place in Terms 1 and 3 and inform the ongoing learning and the academic reports published in Terms 2 and 4.
 Student data inform goals, and teachers establish the following goals statements from current Progression data.